GLOBAL MARKETS-Shares rally on ECB stimulus bet; dollar gains

 "European investors came in today with the mindset that we're going to have a more supportive fiscal and monetary policy stimulus, and therefore we ought to see better times ahead in terms of economic growth and corporate earnings," said Phil Orlando, chief equity market strategist at Federated Investors, in New York.
 "Europe is essentially driving the U.S.," he said.

-The benchmark 10-year U.S. Treasury note rose 2/32 in price to yield 2.3962 percent, while European debt rallied.
-The 10-year German bund hit a record low of 0.926 percent, before pulling back to yield 0.941 percent.
+The benchmark 10-year U.S. Treasury note was unchanged, yielding 2.4015 percent.
+But European debt rallied, with the 10-year German bund hitting a record low of 0.926 percent, before pulling back to yield 0.956 percent.

 The dollar rose as the euro dropped on weak German economic data and Draghi's comments.